 12 NCAC 09B .0305 TERMS AND CONDITIONS OF SPECIALIZED INSTRUCTOR CERTIFICATION

-(d) The term of certification as a specialized instructor shall be three years.
-An application for renewal shall contain, in addition to the requirements listed in Rule .0304 of this Section, documentary evidence that the applicant has remained active in the instructional process during the previous three-year period.
+(d) An application for certification renewal shall contain, in addition to the requirements listed in Rule .0304 of this Section, documentary evidence that the applicant has remained active in the instructional process during the previous three-year period.
 Such documentary evidence shall include the following:

-(A) a favorable written recommendation from a School Director or In-Service Training Coordinator completed on a Commission Application for Instructor and Professional Lecturer Certification Form (Form F-12) stating the instructor taught at least 12 hours in each of the topics for which Specialized Instructor Certification was granted.
-The teaching shall have been provided in a Commission-accredited basic training, Specialized Instructor Training course, pursuant to Rule 12 NCAC 09C .0401, Commission-recognized in-service training course, or training course delivered pursuant to 12 NCAC 09F .0101, 12 NCAC 09H, 12 NCAC 10B .0601, .1302, or .2005;
+(3) a favorable written recommendation from a School Director or In-Service Training Coordinator completed on an Application for Instructor and Professional Lecturer Certification Form (Form F-12), pursuant to 12 NCAC 09I .0101(a)(1), stating the instructor taught at least 12 hours in each of the topics for which Specialized Instructor Certification was granted.
+The teaching shall have been provided in a Commission-approved basic training, Specialized Instructor Training course, pursuant to Rule 12 NCAC 09C .0401, Commission-recognized in-service training course, or training course delivered pursuant to 12 NCAC 09F .0101, 12 NCAC 09H, 12 NCAC 10B .0601, .1302, or .2005;

-(B) a favorable written evaluation by a School Director, Qualified Assistant, In-Service Training Coordinator, or another Specialized Instructor certified in the same specialized subject, based on an on-site classroom evaluation of a presentation by the instructor in a Commission-accredited basic training, Specialized Instructor Training, Commission-recognized in-service training course, or in-service training course delivered pursuant to 12 NCAC 10B .0601, .1302, or .2005 during the three-year period of Specialized Instructor Certification.
-Such evaluation shall be certified on a Criminal Justice Instructor Evaluation Form F-16, located on the agency's website: http://www.ncdoj.gov/getdoc/c2eba6aa-12bc-4303-bf4b-5fa0431ef5a1/F-16-6-11.aspx;
+(4) a favorable written evaluation by a School Director, Qualified Assistant, In-Service Training Coordinator, or another Specialized Instructor certified in the same specialized subject, based on an on-site classroom evaluation of a presentation by the instructor in a Commission-approved basic training, Specialized Instructor Training, Commission-recognized in-service training course, or in-service training course delivered pursuant to 12 NCAC 10B .0601, .1302, or .2005 during the three-year period of Specialized Instructor Certification.
+Such evaluation shall be presented on a Criminal Justice Instructor Evaluation Form F-16, pursuant to Rule .0202 of this Subchapter, and 12 NCAC 09I .0101(a)(2);

-(E) proof that the individual applying for renewal as a Specialized Physical Fitness Instructor has passed the Basic Law Enforcement Training Police Officer Physical Abilities Test, administered by a certified Specialized Physical Fitness Instructor, within the three-year period preceding the application for renewal.
+(6) proof that the individual applying for renewal as a Specialized Physical Fitness Instructor has passed the Basic Law Enforcement Training Police Officer Physical Abilities Test, administered by a certified Specialized Physical Fitness Instructor, within the three-year period preceding the application for renewal;

-(F) proof that the individual applying for renewal as a Specialized Driver Instructor has achieved the following minimum scores in accordance with the procedural and evaluative requirements listed in the "Course Description Packet (CDP) for Driver Instructor Certification Renewal" as published by the North Carolina Justice Academy within the three-year period preceding the application for renewal.
+(7) proof that the individual applying for renewal as a Specialized Driver Instructor has achieved the following minimum scores Instructor within the three-year period preceding the application for renewal.
 The individual applying for renewal must achieve a minimum score of 85 on two out of three attempts for the "Off-Set Lane Maneuver" and "Serpentine" courses during the daytime, a minimum score of 85 on two out of three attempts for the "Precision" course during both day and night evaluation, a score of "Pass" on two out of three attempts for each command for the "Evasive Action/Maneuver" course during the daytime, and a score of Pass on two out of three attempts in each direction for the "Fixed Radius Curve" course during the daytime.
-Evaluations will be administered by a certified Specialized Driving Instructor.
+Evaluations shall be administered by a certified Specialized Driving Instructor;

-(G) proof that the individual applying for renewal as a Specialized Subject Control Arrest Techniques Instructor has satisfactorily completed the technique evaluations skills of the Basic Law Enforcement Training SCAT courses, administered by a certified Specialized SCAT Instructor, within the three-year period preceding the application for renewal.
+(8) proof that the individual applying for renewal as a Specialized Compliance and Control Techniques Instructor (CCT) has satisfactorily completed the technique evaluations skills of the Basic Law Enforcement Training CCT course, administered by a certified Specialized CCT Instructor, within the three-year period preceding the application for renewal; and

-(e) Certification as a Specialized Instructor in the First Responder, Physical Fitness, Explosive and Hazardous Materials, and Juvenile Justice Medical Emergencies topic areas as outlined in Rule .0304(d)(1), (g)(2), (i)(1), and (j)(1) of this Section shall remain in effect for 36 months from the date of issuance.
-During the 36 month term all non-Commission certificates required in Rule .0304(d)(1), (g)(2), (i)(1), and (j)(1) for Specialized Instructor certification in the First Responder, Physical Fitness, Explosive and Hazardous Materials, and Juvenile Justice Medical Emergencies topical areas shall be maintained.
+(e) Certification as a Specialized Instructor in the Standard Field Sobriety Testing, First Responder, Physical Fitness, Explosive and Hazardous Materials, and Juvenile Justice Medical Emergencies topic areas as outlined in Rule .0304(e), (h), (k), and (l) of this Section shall remain in effect for 36 months from the date of issuance.
+During the 36 month term all non-Commission certificates required in Rule .0304(e), (h), (k), and (l) of this Section for Specialized Instructor certification in the Standard Field Sobriety Testing, First Responder, Physical Fitness, Explosive and Hazardous Materials, and Juvenile Justice Medical Emergencies topical areas shall be maintained.

-(f) Those individuals who have previously held Specialized Instructor Certification and have not exceeded a three year time period from when his or her Specialized Instructor Certification expired are eligible to reapply for re-issuance of the previously held Specialized Instructor Certification.
+(h) Those individuals who have previously held Specialized Instructor Certification and have not exceeded a three year time period from when his or her Specialized Instructor Certification expired are eligible to apply for re-issuance of the previously held Specialized Instructor Certification.
 An application for re-issuance shall contain documentation that the applicant:

 (1) holds a current General Instructor certification;

-(2) has completed all pre-qualification requirements for that specialty;
+(2) has completed the pre-qualification skills assessment for that specialty;

-(5) has maintained non-Commission certificates required in Rule .0304(d)(1), (g)(2), (i)(1), and (j)(1) for Specialized Instructor certification in the First Responder, Physical Fitness, Explosive and Hazardous Materials, and Juvenile Justice Medical Emergencies topical areas.
+(4) has maintained non-Commission certificates required in Rule .0304(e), (h), (k), and (l) of this Section for Specialized Instructor certification in the Standard Field Sobriety Testing, First Responder, Physical Fitness, Explosive and Hazardous Materials, and Juvenile Justice Medical Emergencies topical areas, if applicable.

 History Note: Authority G.S.
 17C-6;